Pressing Vinyl: What Are the Options?

 Standard Sleeve

 A standard sleeve provides basic packaging with a front and back cover.
-It's a cost-effective option that can still be personalized with custom artwork and labels, making it suitable for most releases.
+It's a cost-effective option that can still be personalized with custom artwork and labels, making it suitable for most releases and vinyl productions.

 Gatefold Sleeve